clintharris/IDBSideSync/README.md

 # Roadmap

+- [ ] Test CRUD on store with keyPath that is an array.
+    - Modify todo example app so that todo_types store has keyPath: ["id", "name"] (since the name can't be edited).
 - [ ] Set up Cypress to run unit tests
     - this will make it possible to run automated tests that are using the real IndexedDB API
 - [ ] Modify Rollup to bundle murmurhash and uuid _with_ the library